I THE ORIGINS AND EVOLUTION OF DATA PRIVACY LAWS

 One of the key challenges facing any international franchise relationship will be for companies to work out which data protection laws will be applicable to their business arrangements.
 Outside Europe, privacy laws tend to be country-specific (e.g., Australia, Argentina and Taiwan), state-specific or applied to specific sectors (e.g., financial services, health or marketing services).
 However, such laws can apply on the basis of where the individual is located rather than where the organisation that is processing their data is based (this is especially true for many Asian countries).
 Within Europe, the GDPR has a wide territorial scope and applies to organisations based not only within, but also outside the EU if they monitor or offer goods and services to individuals in the EU.
 The GDPR increases the obligations on those who process personal data, and individuals will have stronger rights.
 It contains significantly tougher powers of enforcement for national data protection authorities, with powers to fine organisations up to €20 million or 4 per cent of their total worldwide annual turnover for infringements.
 The remainder of this chapter focuses on the main obligations under the GDPR.

 There are additional privacy rules relating to the use of electronic communications set out in the Privacy and Electronic Communications Directive 2002/58 EC (as amended).
-This Directive is also under review, and an e-Privacy Regulation, currently in draft form, is expected to be implemented during 2019/2020.
-Some of these existing rules are specific to certain communications service providers (internet service providers (ISPs) and telecommunications companies (telcos)), such as the rules relating to security and confidentiality, breach notification and restrictions on the use of traffic and location data.
-The e-Privacy Regulation is expected to have a wider scope, so as to apply to all services functionally equivalent to telcos.
+This Directive is also under review; a draft e-Privacy Regulation has been proposed but progress has been slow and its future remains uncertain at the time of writing.
+Some of the existing rules are specific to certain communications service providers (internet service providers (ISPs) and telecommunications companies (telcos)), such as the rules relating to security and confidentiality, breach notification and restrictions on the use of traffic and location data.
 There are also provisions that apply to all organisations making use of electronic communications, including:

 - rules relating to unsolicited marketing by email, fax and text, which can require opt-in consent in some situations.